ayushyadav10/Stock-Price-Prediction-using-Lag-Based-Machine-Learning/README.md

 ## Conclusion

-This implementation successfully bridges the gap between the assignment's core assumption and empirical data.
-While the direct change correlation was weak, the **Lag-Based Model** effectively captures the Data variable's influence, resulting in a stable, interpretable, and high-performing forecasting tool.
+I designed this approach to bridge the gap between the assignment’s core assumptions and the actual statistical reality of the data.
+Although I found the direct correlation between day-over-day changes to be weak, my Lag-Based Model successfully captures the underlying influence of the Data variable.
+The result is a forecasting tool that is not only high-performing but also stable and fully interpretable